antonfirsov/docs/2019/02-Feb/porting-winforms-guidelines/porting-winforms-guidelines.md

     are not included in .NET Standard.
 If you did not get any errors with your application, you can skip the next two steps.

-1. **Add Compatibility Pack if needed**.
-Some APIs that are not included in .NET Standard are available in [Compatibility Pack][compat-pack].
-If you got errors on the previous step, you can check if the [Compatibility Pack][compat-pack] can help.
+1. **Add Windows Compatibility Pack if needed**.
+Some APIs that are not included in .NET Standard are available in [Windows Compatibility Pack][compat-pack].
+If you got errors on the previous step, you can check if [Windows Compatibility Pack][compat-pack] can help.

    I got an error "The name 'Registry' does not exist in the current context" so